SQL Server FORMAT Function for Dates, Numbers and SQL Server Agent Dates

 In this tip, we have revisited the FORMAT() function introduced in SQL Server 2012, and listed a few practical examples that otherwise are difficult to implement.
 The function provides convenience for daily DBA report work and when used properly, the function helps to make code concise, easy to understand and simple to maintain.

 I did not discuss about the culture parameter used in the FORMAT() function.
 This culture parameter can be very useful in some culture related format work, such as currency sign, weekday name, date format (i.e. year/month/day or month/day/year, etc.).
 In some companies with offices across world, we can build some queries that will generate culture-compatible results.

-You can read some other good tips on MSSQLTips.com talking about the same topic.
+You can read some other good MSSQL tutorials on MSSQLTips.com talking about the same topic.

 Please share your own findings or creative usage of this function.